 However, if the child has diarrhoea or a loose bowel whilst on a diet containing milk, check also to see if the child is eating beef (cow) and lamb.
 Both of these two animal protein foods are best avoided as it is not uncommon for a parent to remove milk from a child’s diet, whilst allowing them to consume beef.

 It is worth bearing this in mind that they both come from the same animal.
 I follow the recommendations made by the American Academy of Pediatrics in 1990, that all infants under one year of age not receive whole cow’s milk at all, period.
-Difficult approach, because these days it is so much more difficult for the average mother to breastfeed for this period for many reasons.
+Difficult approach, because these days it is so much more difficult for the average mother to breast feed her child for this period for many reasons.

-What never ceases to amaze me in clinical practice is that how often some allergy-prone children show dramatic improvements in their ability to concentrate with decreased hyperactivity after we eliminate dairy products from the diet.
+What never ceases to amaze me in clinical practice is that how often some allergy-prone children show dramatic improvements in their ability to concentrate with decreased hyperactivity, the moment we eliminate dairy products from the diet.
 This will be even more clear when you supplement the child at the same time with Omega-3 fish oil for at least three months.
+After making these recommendations for decades, our clinic’s success was based on such seeming impossible results

 Galactose And Ovarian Cancer